 Force your brain to sleep.
 By reading a calming book, listening to a podcast by someone with a monotone or baritone voice, or performing a tedious, low-energy activity, you may get sleepy.
 If you don’t give your brain any worthwhile stimulation, it can wind down and get sleepy on its own.

 However, avoid blue light from screens before bedtime.
 Don’t resort to your phone, laptop, or any other type of screen for a boring dull activity, even watching a movie.
 The blue light emitted will trick your brain into thinking it’s daytime and make you feel even less tired than you already do.
 Listening to anything helps.
 Invest in good earphones or speakers

 Spring on to your new bed

 March has begun and the spring fast approaches, it’s time to throw out the old and in with the new!
-Spring cleaning is on the horizon, and the best place to start is your bedroom.
-Consider the age and condition of your mattress.
+What could be a better place to start spring cleaning than your bedroom.
+Consider the age of your mattress and check on its condition.
 If it’s old and stiff or sagging, it could be affecting the quality of your sleep.

 There’s no better time to spruce up your bed with a new, high-quality premium mattress than the start of a new season.
 Livpure offers a wide variety of mattresses for your sleeping needs.
 Whether you have back problems, allergy problems, environmental consciousness, or are just tight on budget, Livpure offers all solutions for you.
 Spring calls for a time to add luxurious, cooling cotton sheets to your bed too.
 Find it all on our website.